Key Facts

 How People Can Help

 Linnet numbers have decreased significantly over recent decades – a decline mirrored by many of our farmland and garden birds.
 Changes in agricultural practices, such as the removal of hedgerows and increased use of pesticides, have had detrimental effects, but The Wildlife Trusts are working closely with farmers and landowners to promote wildlife-friendly practices.
 You can help too, by providing food and water for garden birds.
 To find out more about gardening for wildlife, visit our Wild About Gardens website: a joint initiative with the RHS, there’s plenty of facts and tips to get you started.
-To buy bird food or feeders, visit the Vine House Farm website – an award-winning wildlife-friendly farm which gives 5% of all its takings to The Wildlife Trusts.

 Did you know?